rjdkmr/gmx_clusterByFeatures/docs/install.rst

 In this installation, only ``gmx_clusterByFeatures`` executable file is installed at default location (mostly ``/usr/local/bin``) while whole package remains at the source location.

-This method is extremely useful for developement because ``make install`` is only required for first time to install executable file.
-During subsequent developement, only command ``make`` need to be repeated.
+This method is extremely useful for development because ``make install`` is only required for first time to install executable file.
+During subsequent development, only command ``make`` need to be repeated.
 In IDEs ``make`` command is executed by ``build``.
 In IDEs project build setting, cmake arguments ``-DGMX_PATH=/path/to/installed/gromacs -DINPLACE=ON`` needs to be added manually.